igrigorik/async-rails/README.md

 # Async Rails 3.1 stack demo

+Important warning:
+  With rails 3.1 the stack can now be bigger than the maximum allowed size for a Fiber which can lead to unexpected stack overflow exceptions.

 Simple async demo stack with Rails 3.1 + EventMachine and Fibers.

  * Hit localhost:3000/widgets to do a 1s async mysql query